05/08/2017 0 Comments

 - You apply the liquid between the shoulder blades, meaning your cat can't lick it.

-If you're concerned that your cat has fleas or if you'd like more information about flea prevention, please contact our staff at Brimley-Lawrence Animal Clinic in Toronto.
+If you're concerned that your cat has fleas or if you'd like more information about flea prevention, please contact our staff at Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Hospital in Toronto.

 We're here to keep you and your cat flea-free.